Akuli/import-that/fun/fstrings.md

 # Backwards Compatible f-strings

+**Note:** This tutorial is kind of a failure :( It's way more complicated than it needs to be, and [similar but better things](https://github.com/syrusakbary/interpy) existed before f-strings were added to Python.
+You can still read this tutorial if you are interested in my stupid approach to it.
+Thanks (I guess?) to [Summertime](https://github.com/Summertime/) for pointing this out.

 You need Python 3.5 or **older** if you want to try out the example code in this tutorial.